teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 This document is the local, canonical entry point for Mediabot's plugin platform.
-It records the MB740 baseline, the MB741 command catalogue, the executable MB742 API v3 foundation and the MB743 event/scheduler boundary.
+It records the MB740 baseline, the MB741 command catalogue, the executable MB742 API v3 foundation, the MB743 event/scheduler boundary and the MB744 channel policy.
 It does not enable a plugin or grant a new capability.

 ## Current baseline